ucsb-cs148/s21/_lab/lab06.md

       Also responsible for holding the team accountable for keeping the issues moving through the Kanban board.
 * **Testing/QA Coordinator**.
       Ultimately, responsible for making sure that user stories and issues have acceptance criteria, and that these are met before pull requests are accepted into master.
+If you are doing any sort of TDD or BDD, this person will also mainly coordinate that effort.
 * **Retro 3 leader**.
 This person will lead the third retro during lab08 (06/03 or 06/04)
 * **UX Coordinator**.
 Responsible for the look and feel of the product, and the way that the user interacts with the product.
 By next week, will have a set of pointers and recommendations for the UI/UX of your products...